FreePeak/ktme/README.md

 The cache is ephemeral and can be regenerated by re-syncing from Confluence.

-### Feature Mapping
+### Feature Mapping - NOT IMPLEMENTED

+> **⚠️ WARNING**: This section describes planned features that are not yet implemented.
+The feature mapping system does not exist in the current codebase.

-Features represent logical units like mobile screens, components, or business flows.
-They can be mapped to documentation and services.
+Features are planned to represent logical units like mobile screens, components, or business flows.
+They will be mapped to documentation and services.

+**Planned Commands:**

 ```bash
 # Add a feature (mobile screen)